Mike10101/Mike10101---Audio-Video-Programmierung/README.md

 ## Mike10101---Audio-Video-Programmierung
-little project for HAW university for generating a live audio stream from a live video stream.
+A little project for HAW university Department of Media Technology for generating a live audio stream from a live video stream by pop music videos.

 # Dependencies
 * Python 3